How to Plant and Grow Daikon Radish

 Aim to sow seeds around two months before your predicted first frost date.
 This will ensure plants mature in time for harvest.

-No matter where you are located, sow one seed every inch in rows 12-18 inches apart.
-Seeds should be planted at a depth of 1/4 to 1/2 inch.
+No matter where you are located, sow one seed every inch in rows 12 to 18 inches apart.
+Seeds should be planted at a depth of quarter to half an inch.

 How to Grow

 As mentioned above, this crop is best grown via direct seeding.
-Before you plant the seeds, you want to make sure you prepare your soil.
+Before you plant the seeds, you want to make sure you prepare the soil.

-Since you will be harvesting the roots, avoid applying excessive amounts of nitrogen to the soil.
-Too much nitrogen will grow large greens, but small roots.
+Since you will be harvesting the roots, avoid applying excessive amounts of nitrogen fertilizer.
+Too much nitrogen will grow large greens but small roots.

 Choose a full sun to partial shade location for best results.

-Once you plant your seeds, make sure you keep the soil moist, and they will germinate within a few days.
-Within a week of germination, thin seedlings to 4-6 inches apart.
+After you sow your seeds, make sure you keep the soil moist, and they will germinate within a few days.
+Within a week of germination, thin seedlings to four to six inches apart.

-Plants will mature in 40-70 days, depending on the variety.
-Don’t fret if part of the root is visible above ground; this is normal.
+Plants will mature in 40 to 70 days, depending on the variety.
+Don’t fret if part of the root is visible above ground, this is normal.

 Cultivars to Select